-6.2 The Changing Role of the Family
+VI.B.
+The Changing Role of the Family

 Our theory posits that the expansion of women's rights goes hand in hand with a shift in the role and function of families.
 In particular, we argue that the nurturing and education of children in the household steadily gained in importance, with mothers taking an increasingly central role in these duties.
-These changes are reflected not only in aggregate data on fertility and education, but also in observations by social historians on the reorganization of family life, changes in attitudes towards children, and shifts in the expected role of mothers.
+These changes are reflected not only in aggregate data on fertility and education but also in observations by social historians on the reorganization of family life, changes in attitudes toward children, and shifts in the expected role of mothers.

 Indeed, the nineteenth century brought a new view of the nature of childhood.
-Commenting on earlier perceptions of childhood in the United States, Kaestle and Vinovskis (1980) report that the "early Puritans had stressed that children were innately evil ....
+Commenting on earlier perceptions of childhood in the United States, Kaestle and Vinovskis (1980) report that the "early Puritans had stressed that children were innately evil . . . .
 The only proper response for parents was to watch their children closely and to discipline them at very young ages."
-In contrast, by the nineteenth century "children were viewed as innocent beings that had to be protected and nurtured," and childhood came to be regarded as a "distinct phase of human development that required special attention and training" (p.
+In contrast, by the nineteenth century, "children were viewed as innocent beings that had to be protected and nurtured," and childhood came to be regarded as a "distinct phase of human development that required special attention and training" (p.
 192).
 Following this change in attitudes, the nurturing of children took on greater significance in family life.

 Mothers were viewed as particularly qualified for raising children in nurturing ways.
-Another reason why most of the burden of raising children fell on mothers was a increasing separation between the work and home spheres that deepened the division of labor between husbands and wives.
-In the pre-industrial period, men and women often worked alongside each other, and husband and wife shared responsibilities in child raising.
+Another reason that most of the burden of raising children fell on mothers was an increasing separation between the work and home spheres that deepened the division of labor between husbands and wives.
+In the preindustrial period, men and women often worked alongside each other, and husband and wife shared responsibilities in child raising.
 This practice applied not only to family-based agriculture, but also to many of the skilled professions.
-The links between working fathers and their children weakened throughout the industrialization period.
-"During the early nineteenth century, family roles were reorganized around the idea of sexual difference, with men and women increasingly occupying separate spheres ...
-Many middle-class women began to define themselves consciously as nurturers and full-time mothers, whereas the father was viewed as protector, provider and the representative of public authority."
-(Ross 2006, p.
-18).
-The shift towards separate spheres and a larger role for mothers
+The links between working fathers and

-&lt;sup>50"The mood was shifting away from beating as a routine punishment (except in schools) toward the application of moral and emotional pressures developing in children a capacity for self-government. ... insistence on this type of moral education, which was widely assumed to be beyond the capacity of a father-provider, contributed to valorizing the mother's moral role" (Guttormsson 2002, p.
-268).
+50. &quot;The mood was shifting away from beating as a routine punishment (except in schools) toward the application of moral and emotional pressures developing in children a capacity for self-government . . . insistence on this type of moral education, which was widely assumed to be beyond the capacity of a father-provider, contributed to valorizing the mother's moral role" (Guttormsson 2002, n.
+268)

-&lt;sup>51The care of infants and the youngest children was generally the mother's domain, but from fairly young ages many children (and especially boys) would start working with their fathers, who would then be responsible for much of their further education.
+51. The care of infants and the youngest children was generally the mother's domain, but from fairly young ages many children (and especially boys) would start working with their fathers, who would then be responsible for much of their further education.